BitEscrow/escrow-sdk/README.md

 ## Overview

-The protocol is split into three phases: `proposal`, `contract`, and `settlement`.
+The protocol is split into three phases: `proposal`, `funding`, and `settlement`.
 Each phase represents a round of communication in the protocol.

 **Proposal**: